 Controllable Grid Interface

-Engineers have developed a cross-cutting approach to testing grid integration using the Controllable Grid Interface (CGI) that provides grid operators with the performance information they need for a fraction of the time and cost it would take to test a turbine in the field.
+Engineers have developed a cross-cutting approach to evaluating grid integration using the Controllable Grid Interface (CGI) that provides grid operators with the performance information they need for a fraction of the time and cost it would take to validate a turbine in the field.

-- The first test facility in the United States that has fault simulation capabilities
+- The first validation facility in the United States that has fault simulation capabilities

-- Allows manufacturers and system operators to conduct certification tests in a controlled environment
+- Allows manufacturers and system operators to certify renewable systems in a controlled environment

 - Fully integrated with two dynamometers, turbines in the field, and to a matrix of electronic and mechanical storage devices

-- Tests wind turbines offline from the grid
+- Validates wind turbines offline from the grid

 - Verifies compliance with standards